 - has an openness to prayer, simplicity, and living in community.

 Room, board, salary, and benefits provided.
-Applications accepted until position is filled.
+Applications will be accepted until October 16, 2019 at 5:00 pm.

 Send cover letter and resume to: firstname.lastname@example.org.
 Please put “Project Coordinator Search” in the subject line.
 For more information on our mission and for a complete job description, visit: www.nazarethfarm.org/projectcoordinator/.